 The occupancy period for each semester begins with the scheduled date and time for residence move-in and concludes 24 hours after each student's last examination according to the formal examination schedule prepared by the Registrar.
 Therefore, the occupancy period may be different for each individual student.
 The occupancy period extends for the entire academic year as per the 8-month Residence Agreement.

 The occupancy period does not include the Christmas break.
-Students who are granted permission to remain in residence during this period are charged a flat rate (see the Centre for Housing & Residence Life for more information) to be paid in advance.
+Students who are granted permission to remain in residence during this period are charged a flat rate (see the Housing & Residence for more information) to be paid in advance.
 They may be required to temporarily move into a room other than the one assigned to them for the academic year.
 All students who are continuing their studies at the University are permitted to leave their belongings in their room over the holiday period.

 Under normal circumstances, students are not permitted to arrive earlier, or stay later, than the period described in the terms of occupancy.
 All requests for additional time must be made in writing to the Director of Residence.
 If extensions are granted, a fee of $20 per day is applied.